Configuring OAuth Profiles for Management Access to Event Broker Services

 }

-A successful PUT returns a code of 200.
+A successful POST request returns a code of 200.

-You can test the successful creation of the profile by using the Get a specific resource object for an event broker service by the object path using a SEMP GET API REST endpoint.
-Specify the following parameters.
-Specify the Path Params fields as follows:
+You can test the successful creation of the profile by using the Get a specific resource object for an event broker service by the object path using a SEMP GET API REST endpoint. :

-The GET returns a list of roles if your PUT created them successfully.
+The GET request returns a list of profiles if your POST request created them successfully.

 3. You can test the connection by getting a token from your IdP and adding it to the authentication header.
 See your see your OAuth provider documentation for information on how to get a token.